Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 #### 3.2.2.4 Validation of Domain Authorization or Control

-Prior to issuing an **TLS Server** certificate, the CA shall verify that **each FQDN** to be included in the certificate **either is owned or controlled by the Applicant** or an affiliate thereof (e.g., parent or subsidiary).
-These checks (also referred to as Domain Control Validation or DCV) are done by one of the following methods:
+Prior to issuing an TLS Server certificate, Actalis shall verify that each FQDN to be included in the certificate is controlled by the Applicant or – where applicable – by an affiliate thereof (that is, a parent, subsidiary, or sibling company).
+This verification (also referred to as Domain Control Validation or DCV) is done by one of the following methods:

 - The CA confirms, by directly querying the Domain Name Registrar, that the Applicant is the Domain Registrant.
 This method may only be used if the Base Domain Name is registered by Aruba S.p.A. (that    is the Actalis’ holding company).
 This method is implemented in compliance with §3.2.2.4.12 of [BR].